slobkerCC/Code-Cube-Docs/docs/tag-monitor/error-monitoring-client-side.md

     enable "use regex matching"

-_Ofcourse, you can customize the trigger following your own insights and requirements.
+_Of course, you can customize the trigger following your own insights and requirements.
 This is our recommended set-up to monitor the all types of events in your container._

 ![Add Trigger](../images/add-trigger.png)